itsFM-Codes/cryptarithm-solver/README.md

 # Cryptarithm Solver

 This is a console-based Cryptarithm Solver that allows users to solve cryptarithm puzzles with different operations: addition, subtraction, multiplication, and division.
-The solver can handle high amounts of digits and supports more than two words (e.g., "two + three + three = eleven").
+The solver can handle high amounts of digits and supports more than two words.

 ## Features